homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/miio/docs/reporting-issues.md

 ## Feature requests

 Open an issue and describe the feature you want.
-If its related to a device you can include the same information as described in the section "Something with your device does not work".
+If it's related to a device you can include the same information as described in the section "Something with your device does not work".